-SAR Assurance Measures ALC_DEL.1 The required documentation for initial TOE delivery is provided in the Installation Manual - Physical Planning and the Install Guide documents.
+SAR Assurance Measures ALC_CMS.5 An internal document discusses the processes by which design documentation, test documentation and development tools are tracked.
+Change control as well as authorization control is also discussed.
+ALC_DEL.1 The required documentation for initial TOE delivery is provided in the Installation Manual - Physical Planning and the Install Guide documents.
 Updates to the TOE once installed are provided through the release of new Engineering Change (EC) levels or via the Microcode Fix (MCF) process.
 The required guidance for the installation, generation and start-up procedures is provided in the [TFM] which provides the necessary information regarding establishing the correct physical environment, how to prepare the system for secure operation, procedures on how to correctly initialize the TOE, and operational considerations to insure continued operation in conjunction with the security polity.
-ALC_DVS.1 The security measures that are necessary to protect the confidentiality and integrity of the TOE design and implementation are described in the Site Security Manuals.
+ALC_DVS.1 The security measures that are necessary to protect the confidentiality and integrity of the TOE design and implementation are described in the Site Security Manual .
 Several sites of IBM (including for example the site in Poughkeepsie) have been subject to an analysis of the developer security measures in other evaluations.
 Where possible this evaluation will re-use the results of those evaluations.
 ALC_FLR.3 Development within IBM has a well-defined system for reporting flaws and tracing the status of the corrective actions for those flaws.
 In addition, well-defined procedures exist for IBM's clients to report security problems via the IBM Support Center, and for IBM to distribute security fixes to clients, and clients can register with IBM to receive special notification of security flaws and fixes.
 ALC_LCD.1 An internal proprietary document describes the process used to develop the TOE.
 This process represents the Incremental Model life cycle in which the product is designed, implemented, integrated and tested as a series of incremental builds.
 ALC_TAT.3 Well-defined development tools are in place for the implementation of the TOE.
-ATE_COV.2 The test suite used to verify the correct implementation of the TOE has been constructed to provide a one-to- one correspondence between individual tests and the specific security relevant functions of the TOE.
+ATE_COV.2 The test suite used to verify the correct implementation of the TOE has been constructed to provide a one-to-one correspondence between individual tests and the specific security relevant functions of the TOE.
 In some cases, a test will cover more than one security function.
 This is due to the nature of some of these functions.
 (For example, many functions will also leave an audit trail and the test therefore includes the audit capability as well) Additionally, the execution and verification of the test suite will include validation of the correctness of the external interfaces of the TOE as they are necessary for the invocation, execution and completion of the individual tests.
 ATE_DPT.3 Developers perform low-level testing whenever a new requirement is added into LPAR code.
 ATE_FUN.2 An internal document contains test plans, procedural descriptions and the goal of the test.
 Test results from the execution of the tests demonstrate that each and every security function has been tested and the results show that they behaved as specified.
 ATE_IND.2 By independent testing and repeating a subset of developer tests, the evaluator will gain confidence in the developer's testing effort and in the test results.
 All the required resources to perform their own independent tests will be provided to the evaluation facility.
 The evaluation facility will perform and document the tests they have created and performed as part of the evaluation technical report for testing.
-AVA_VAN.4 All the required testing resources to perform thorough and complete testing will be provided.
-Independent test teams verify the integrity of various subsystems prior to inclusion in an overall driver.
-The drivers undergo an acceptance test to insure